gobabygocarswithjoysticks/gbg-pcb-2/README.md

 * Email gobabygocarswithjoysticks@gmail.com.
 We may have a small number of assembled boards to sell or donate to you.
 * Or feel free to use these [files](/PCB_production) and get boards yourself.

+## The website for uploading software to a GBG-PCB a and adjusting settings is here: https://gobabygocarswithjoysticks.github.io/programmer/

 # Instructions
 ## [general instructions for using this PCB](https://gobabygocarswithjoysticks.github.io/gbg-pcb/instructions/instructions)
 ### [instructions for assembling your own GBG-PCBs](TODO) (coming soon)